 Misunderstanding: Joomla is unsafe

-Security through predictability and centralization.
+Security through predictability and centralisation.

 When I look at other systems, I see that predictability is lacking and structures are abandoned to "make it as easy as possible" for the user.
 This at the expense of security!